Spotlight

 We will continue shining our Talentstar Spotlight on remarkable women (and men) throughout the year.

-Image: Marjanne Pearson’s pioneering great-grandmother Laura Elizabeth Coons Cutler (front row, middle), grandmother Laura Edith Cutler (back row, second from the right), and her sisters.
-Salt Lake City, Utah, 1908.
+Image: Marjanne Pearson’s great-grandmother Laura Elizabeth Coons Cutler (front row, middle) and her daughters.
+Marjanne’s grandmother Laura Edith Cutler (back row, second from the right) is shown together with her mother and sisters in Salt Lake City, 1908.

 Go to Top